-Mode pins provide various options that are configurable at power-up.
-Control pins also provide options for power-down modes.
-The logic value of the configuration mode pins are latched when the device is brought out of reset (rising edge of RESET).
-The mode pin names and their functions are shown in Table 13.
-Table 14 provides a detailed description of the mode pins.
+Various options are configurable at power-up through mode pins, and also through control pins for power-down modes.
+The logic value of the configuration mode pins are latched when the device is brought out of reset (rising edge of \overline{RESET}).
+The mode pin names and their functions are shown in Table 14.
+Table 15 provides a detailed description of the mode pins.

-Table 13.
+Table 14.
 Mode Pin Names and Functions

-Pin Name Duration Function RxPwrDwn Permanent When high, digital clocks to the Rx block are disabled.
-Analog circuitry that requires <10 μs to power up are powered off.
-TxPwrDwn Permanent When high, digital clocks to Tx block are disabled (PLL remains powered).
-Analog circuitry that requires <10 μs to power up are powered off.
-Tx/Rx (IFACE1) Permanent only for HD Flex I/O interface When high, digital clocks to Tx block are disabled (PLL remains powered to maintain output clock with an optional SPI shut off).
-Tx analog circuitry remains powered up unless Tx_PwrDwn is asserted.
+Pin Name Duration Function RxPwrDwn Permanent When high, digital clocks to Rx block are disabled.
+Analog circuitry that require <10 μs to power up are powered off.
+TxPwrDwn Permanent When high, digital clocks to Tx block are disabled (PLL remains powered to maintain output clock with an optional SPI shut off).
+Analog circuitry that require <10 μs to power up are powered off.
+Tx/Rx (IFACE1) Permanent only for HD Flex I/O interface When high, digital clocks to Tx block are disabled (PLL remains powered to maintain output clock with an optional SPI shutoff).
+Tx analog blocks remain powered up unless Tx_PwrDwn is asserted.
 When low, digital clocks to Rx block are disabled.
-Rx analog circuitry remains powered up unless Rx_PwrDwn is asserted.
+Rx analog circuitry remain powered up unless Rx_PwrDwn is asserted.
 ADC_LO_PWR Defined at Reset or Power-Up When enabled, this bit scales the ADC power-down by 40%.
 SPI_Bus_Enable (SPI_CS) Defined at Reset or Power-Up This function is controlled through the SPI_CS pin.
 This pin must remain low to maintain mode pin functionality (the SPI port remains nonfunctional).
 This pin must be high when coming out of reset to enable the SPI.
 FD/HD Defined at Reset or Power-Up Configures the flex I/O for FD or HD mode.
+This control applies only if the SPI bus is disabled. $10/\overline{20}$ only valid for HD mode Defined at Reset or Power-Up If the flex I/O bus is in HD mode, this bit is used to configure parallel or interleaved data mode.
 This control applies only if the SPI bus is disabled.
-12/24 Defined at Reset or If the flex I/O bus is in HD mode, this bit is used to configure parallel or interleaved data Only valid for HD mode Power-Up mode.
-This control applies only if the SPI bus is disabled.
-Interp0 and Interp1 Defined at Reset or Power-Up The Interp1 and Interp0 bits configure the PLL and the interpolation rate to $1 \times [00]$ , $2 \times [01]$ , or $4 \times [10]$ .
+Interp0 and Interp1 Defined at Reset or Power-Up The Interp1 and Interp0 bits configure the PLL and the interpolation rate to $1 \times [00]$, $2 \times [01]$, or $4 \times [10]$.
 This control applies only if the SPI bus is disabled.

-Table 14.
+Table 15.
 Mode Pin Names and Descriptions